 Whereas, CUSG archives should never be maintained solely by CUSG nor should CUSG office space be used as a physical repository for historical materials in the long-term;

-Whereas, a relationship ought to be created between CUSG and Norlin in order to sustainably provide access to historical materials in a way that makes research more easily done;
+Whereas, a relationship ought to be created between CUSG and University Archives in order to sustainably provide access to historical materials in a way that makes research more easily done;

 THEREFORE, BE IT ENACTED by the Legislative Council of the University of Colorado Boulder Student Government, THAT:

-Section 1: CUSG archives in the CUSG office will be returned to the archives at Norlin no later than the Friday before spring break in the Spring 2016 semester.
+Section 1: CUSG archives in the CUSG office will be returned to the University Archives at Norlin no later than the Friday before spring break in the Spring 2016 semester.

-Section 2: The Legislative Council President, Chief Justice of the Appellate Court, and the Tri-Executives shall work to create a system whereby records of CUSG business are regularly sent to the archives at Norlin for safekeeping.
+Section 2: The Legislative Council President, Chief Justice of the Appellate Court, and the Tri-Executives shall work with the CUSG Office Manager to create a system whereby records of CUSG business are regularly sent to the archives at Norlin for safekeeping.
 That system will be presented to Legislative Council.

 Section 3: Access to CUSG archives at Norlin will not be restricted, and their careful use in historical research will not be impeded.
-However, no one is permitted to take CUSG archives out of their place at Norlin.
+However, no one will be permitted to take CUSG archives out of their place at Norlin.

-Subsection 1: Legislative Council will be empowered to take punitive actions against anyone from CUSG who attempts to take CUSG archives from Norlin in willful abandonment of this legislation.
+Subsection 1: Legislative Council will be empowered to take punitive actions per Legislative Council Constitution Article VI against anyone from CUSG who attempts to take CUSG archives from Norlin in willful abandonment of this legislation.

 Subsection 2: CUSG will be empowered to exhaust available means in order to take similar punitive actions against anyone outside of CUSG who attempts to take CUSG archives from Norlin in willful abandonment of this legislation.

-Subsection 3: Norlin will be encouraged to maintain a copy of this legislation on hand for reference and enforcement purposes.
+Subsection 3: University Archives will be encouraged to maintain a copy of this legislation on hand for reference and enforcement purposes.

 Section 4: The Tri-Executives are encouraged to work with Norlin in order to create more opportunities for partnership on historical research and other academic pursuits.